 Incomplete Security Patching

-In some cases, the Mac devices may not be compatible with the new macOS.
+Sometimes, the Mac devices may not be compatible with the new macOS.
 Such users cannot upgrade their OS and receive those security patches.

 Social engineering isn’t uniquely a threat to Mac users, and it’s a big part of the equation.
 There’s only so much the tech companies can do to prevent users from becoming vulnerable to attacks.